Acknowledgement of Country

 You can learn more about My Blue Sky in Section 6 (a).

-Please note that MBS Hotline hours are 9am-5pm Monday to Friday.
-In the context of an impending risk of forced marriage at short notice, contact the AFP (131 237) or if there is a risk to life or safety contact the national emergency phone number Triple 0 (000).
+Please note that MBS Hotline hours are Monday to Friday, 9am-5pm (Sydney time).
+If there is an impending risk of forced marriage at short notice, contact the Australian Federal Police (131 237), or if there is a risk to life or safety, contact the national emergency number, Triple Zero (000).

 Section 6: Responding to forced marriage

 This section outlines some key considerations for frontline workers when responding to a potential or actual forced marriage case.
 It is structured to provide information for time-sensitive situations first, before providing information around holistic support.
 This is not to imply that police involvement is necessary or recommended for each situation.
-Each situation is unique, must be treated as such, and must be led by the preferences of the person affected.
+Each situation is unique, and must be led by the needs and preferences of the person affected.

 Knowing what support is available, and how it can be accessed, is key to effectively responding to a forced marriage.
 Knowing the options can fundamentally impact what kind of help the at-risk person receives and can determine what they decide to do.

-Below we provide information about My Blue Sky, as well as two key players in the landscape of forced marriage support: the Australian Federal Police and the Australian Red Cross.
+Below, we provide information about My Blue Sky as well as two key organisations in the landscape of forced marriage support: the Australian Federal Police and the Australian Red Cross.
+We introduce the Additional Referral Pathway (ARP), which now allows people impacted by forced marriage and modern slavery to access a government-funded support program without having to first contact the Australian Federal Police.

 My Blue Sky (MBS)

 My Blue Sky is Australia’s national service for people who are in a forced marriage or worried about being forced to marry.
-Free and confidential, MBS provides information, support, legal advice, and long-term assistance where appropriate.
-Callers are carefully listened to and talked through their legal options, and may be connected with other support services as needed.
-If the caller is at risk of forced marriage, they can receive free and confidential legal assistance across a range of matters.
-Frontline workers who are concerned about a third party can also call MBS for advice and assistance.
+MBS provides free and confidential information, support and legal services, both short-term and long-term.
+Our team carefully listens to each person who contacts us, and can provide legal and migration assistance across a range of matters.
+We may also connect people with other support services as needed, including through the Support for Trafficked People Program.
+Frontline workers who are concerned about a third party can also contact MBS for advice and assistance.

 Our legal team will carefully assess each caller’s situation.
 There are two eligibility criteria:

-1. The legal team assesses that a forced marriage or other slavery offence has taken place, or may take place.
-If this is not the case, MBS will refer the caller to the services most appropriate to their situation.
+A forced marriage or other slavery offence has taken place, or may take place.
+If this is not the case, our legal team will refer the person to the services most appropriate for their situation.

-2. The situation has an Australian connection – for example, involving Australians overseas, or an incident happening within Australia.
-When people make contact with us without these connections, our team directs them to a more appropriate service where possible.
+The situation has an Australian connection – for example, involving Australians overseas, or an incident happening in Australia.
+When these connections are not present, our team directs the person to a more appropriate service where possible.

 Contact details: